AbsurdePhoton/image-match-opencv/README.md

     * openCV 4.6 compiled with openCV-contribs - may work with any 4.x version
 * A c++ compiler which supports c++17

-This software should also work under Microsoft Windows, with adjustments: if you compiled it successfully please contact me, I'd like to offer compiled Windows executables too
+This software should also work under Microsoft Windows, with adjustments: if you compiled it successfully please contact me, I'd like to offer compiled Windows executables too!

+You will also have to download a DNN model (~128MB) in order to use the DNN classification functions (see the /models folder for instructions) ... or you can use another classification model with not many changes in the code.
 <br/>
 <br/>